 While in New York recently to see the "Freda" show at the Brooklyn Museum of Art, we roamed around for a bit looking for a cuppa.
 We found a newer coffee shop of the hipster ilk and stopped for a cup.
 Typical, the coffee was fine until it cooled off a bit.
 Then it was virtually undrinkable.
 As we were siting there looking out the window, I noticed this quant greengrocer across the street.
 It looked like the perfect subject for a painting.
 This is the perfect example of the types of businesses that are being lost due to the gentrification of our cities.
 I decided to leave off the address on the awning because as it's been pointed out by someone much wiser than me, when you include numbers or words in a painting, that's what the eye is immediately drawn to.
 In this case, I didn't want that to be a distraction, and just let the subject speak for itself.

 My love of the arts began early on in life and was greatly influenced by an inspiring photography teacher in high school.
-I began teaching myself to paint in 2019 and have had my work exhibited in numerous shows in the Detroit area.
+I began teaching myself to paint in 2019 and have had my work exhibited in numerous shows around the country.
 One of the joys of being an artist is looking at the world in totally different ways and discovering a painting or photograph in a million unexpected places.
 For inquiries: dominmark@yahoo.com

 Subscribe to: